 The most common online activity for teenagers in the U.S. is watching video, with an overwhelming 82% of teenagers now doing so online.
 This means that if you are not using video, you are not reaching everyone that you could.
 Video now plays a part on almost every social media site, and several newer sites, like Vine, are entirely video-based.
 This doesn’t mean you have to start your own film production unit.
 Using video can be as simple as sharing or embedding online videos into your existing content, which is a practice that will both please the video creator and draw views in for your content.

 User-generated content is perhaps the biggest change that is happening and will continue to grow.
 There has been a clear shift from social networking to active content creation, with sites like YouTube, Vine, and Wattpad becoming creative outlets for users.
 The primary outlets people see your content through are going to be by users retweeting and blogging about your company, and creating their own video responses.
 User-generated content, when in response to your own content, can increase your reach and audience by an almost unlimited amount.
 Tapping into user-generated content will be more crucial than ever to content marketing success.

 Numero Uno Web Solutions is a provider of search engine optimization (SEO) solutions for startup and small companies from all industries and fields.
-As a trusted Google partner, we stay on the pulse of industry changes and adapt our practices to produce quality SEO and content marketing plans to fuel the growth of businesses across communities.
+We stay on the pulse of industry changes and adapt our practices to produce quality SEO and content marketing plans to fuel the growth of businesses across communities.
 Click here to learn more about content marketing techniques and how we can help improve your search profile.